aws-amplify/docs/android/how-to-cognito-integrate-an-existing-identity-pool-android.md

 Android - Kotlin

 In the Android Studio Project Navigator, right-click your app's `res` folder, and then choose `New > Directory`.
-Type :userinput:`raw` as the directory name and then choose `OK`.
+Type `raw` as the directory name and then choose `OK`.

 ![Image](./media/add-aws-mobile-sdk-android-studio-res-raw.png)